 So what is it, then?
 Dare I say it may be a healthy sense of self-worth?
 I’m not saying it is, but I’m not saying it isn’t.
 And why do I even feel sheepish to admit this?
 Humility is 100% celebrated at all times, in all people, always.
 Self-pride is up for debate, especially if it’s coming from a woman.
 I’m not meaning to turn this political, and I don’t mean anything against men or women, or anything of the sort.
 It’s just interesting that I feel somewhat ashamed to admit I freely love my shit and can’t stop enjoying it.
 I mean really, how dare I?

 This post has no conclusion, and is rather an authentic declaration of feelings.
 Does anyone in the world relate, or am I alone on this one?
+Do you fall in love with your creations after you create them?
 I would love to hear your stories of self-celebration with regards to your creations.